At USCIS, opportunities to grow and develop professionally are available throughout an employee's career.

 - Consultations for offices and teams: leaders arrange for tailored activities to improve quality and communication.

-- Lean Six Sigma: process consultants work with employees to analyze business processes and improve the quality of our work products.
+- Lean Six Sigma: process consultants work with organizations to analyze business processes and improve the quality of our work products.

-- Communities of practice: groups capture, develop and share organizational knowledge and real-world experiences.
+- Communities of practice: groups capture, develop and share organizational knowledge, real-world experiences and replicate successes.